The importance of conversion funnels

 Is there a particular segment of your customer base churning at an abnormally high rate?
 It’s possible you’re alienating a demographic segment with your messaging.
 Are there specific needs within that demographic that are going unmet?
 Are you missing out on key emotional drivers for that group?

-Are all your marketing and customer service activities working together?
+Are all your marketing and activities working together?
 Sometimes there can be a disconnect between departments, resulting in poorly timed phone calls and emails that can even contradict one another.
 Using increased business intelligence to map actions out in a customer behavior journey can be extremely beneficial.